-On Other systems: Earlier releases of SPIDER and Web modules also contained precompiled executables for OSX, SGI Irix, SGI Linux (for Altrix), Compaq (Dec) Unix, and Windows.
-We no longer compile or support these architectures.
+On Other systems: In historical times SPIDER and Web also contained executables for Vax VMS, SunOS, Compaq (Dec) Unix, SGI Irix, SGI Linux (for Altrix), OSX, and Windows.
+These architectures are no longer supported.

-Compilation and linking: It is probable that one of the SPIDER/Web executables which we supply will run on your machine.
+Compilation and linking: One of the SPIDER/Web executables which we supply will probably run on your machine.
 However the code may have to be recompiled and linked for use on some machines.
-Such compilation will require familiarity with the local operating system to set the necessary compilation/linking flags and libraries.
-Compilation of SPIDER requires a Fortran 90 compiler.
-We currently use a PGI compiler on Linux, and IBM compilers for AIX.
-Compilation and linking of Xwindow WEB requires a C compiler and Motif/X-Window libraries on your computer.
+Such compilation will require familiarity with your local operating system and compiler to set the necessary compilation/linking flags and libraries.
+Compilation of SPIDER requires a Fortran 2002 compiler.
+We currently use both PGI and Intel compilers.
+Compilation and linking of Xwindow Web requires a C compiler and Motif/X-Window libraries.
 The standard gcc compiler works well.
-Please understand that we may not be able to assist with problems you encounter running SPIDER/Web on machines other than those listed above.
 You may be able to view SPIDER format images without installing Web.

-Copyright: Most of the source code in SPIDER is available under the GPL License
+Copyright: Most of the source code in SPIDER and Web is released under the GPL License.

 Download: After registration, you will be given links to download the currently available releases of SPIDER.

-WWW site: The latest SPIDER/WEB information is available at: http://www.wadsworth.org/spider_doc.
+WWW site: Latest SPIDER/Web information is available at: http://www.wadsworth.org/spider_doc.

 Wadsworth Labs, P.O.
 Box 509, Albany, New York 12201